huy310304/CS50P-Final-Project/README.md

 # Number Test Game

 ## Project Description
-A Python written game played using Command Line Interface.
-The game ask the user for a positive number, and return the corresponding score of how many traits that a number has.
-Other feature including saving user information and account as well as displaying the current leaderboard.
+A Python-based game, the Number Test Game is played through the Command Line Interface.
+In this game, players input a positive number, and the game evaluates and returns a score based on the number's unique traits.
+Additional features include the ability to save user information and accounts, along with displaying an up-to-date leaderboard to track top players' standings.

 ## Installation
 **Prerequisites:** Python 3.x